GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/README_Spanner_to_SourceDb.md

 ### Required parameters

-* **changeStreamName** : This is the name of the Spanner change stream that the pipeline will read from.
+* **changeStreamName**: This is the name of the Spanner change stream that the pipeline will read from.
-* **instanceId** : This is the name of the Cloud Spanner instance where the changestream is present.
+* **instanceId**: This is the name of the Cloud Spanner instance where the changestream is present.
-* **databaseId** : This is the name of the Cloud Spanner database that the changestream is monitoring.
+* **databaseId**: This is the name of the Cloud Spanner database that the changestream is monitoring.
-* **spannerProjectId** : This is the name of the Cloud Spanner project.
+* **spannerProjectId**: This is the name of the Cloud Spanner project.
-* **metadataInstance** : This is the instance to store the metadata used by the connector to control the consumption of the change stream API data.
+* **metadataInstance**: This is the instance to store the metadata used by the connector to control the consumption of the change stream API data.
-* **metadataDatabase** : This is the database to store the metadata used by the connector to control the consumption of the change stream API data.
+* **metadataDatabase**: This is the database to store the metadata used by the connector to control the consumption of the change stream API data.
-* **sourceShardsFilePath** : Path to GCS file containing connection profile info for source shards.
+* **sourceShardsFilePath**: Path to GCS file containing connection profile info for source shards.

 ### Optional parameters

-* **startTimestamp** : Read changes from the given timestamp.
+* **startTimestamp**: Read changes from the given timestamp.
 Defaults to empty.
-* **endTimestamp** : Read changes until the given timestamp.
+* **endTimestamp**: Read changes until the given timestamp.
 If no timestamp provided, reads indefinitely.
 Defaults to empty.
-* **shadowTablePrefix** : The prefix used to name shadow tables.
+* **shadowTablePrefix**: The prefix used to name shadow tables.
 Default: `shadow_`.
-* **sessionFilePath** : Session file path in Cloud Storage that contains mapping information from HarbourBridge.
+* **sessionFilePath**: Session file path in Cloud Storage that contains mapping information from HarbourBridge.
-* **filtrationMode** : Mode of Filtration, decides how to drop certain records based on a criteria.
+* **filtrationMode**: Mode of Filtration, decides how to drop certain records based on a criteria.
 Currently supported modes are: none (filter nothing), forward_migration (filter records written via the forward migration pipeline).
 Defaults to forward_migration.
-* **shardingCustomJarPath** : Custom jar location in Cloud Storage that contains the customization logic for fetching shard id.
+* **shardingCustomJarPath**: Custom jar location in Cloud Storage that contains the customization logic for fetching shard id.
 Defaults to empty.
-* **shardingCustomClassName** : Fully qualified class name having the custom shard id implementation.
+* **shardingCustomClassName**: Fully qualified class name having the custom shard id implementation.
 It is a mandatory field in case shardingCustomJarPath is specified.
 Defaults to empty.
-* **shardingCustomParameters** : String containing any custom parameters to be passed to the custom sharding class.
+* **shardingCustomParameters**: String containing any custom parameters to be passed to the custom sharding class.
 Defaults to empty.
-* **sourceDbTimezoneOffset** : This is the timezone offset from UTC for the source database.
+* **sourceDbTimezoneOffset**: This is the timezone offset from UTC for the source database.
 Example value: +10:00.
 Defaults to: +00:00.
-* **dlqGcsPubSubSubscription** : The Pub/Sub subscription being used in a Cloud Storage notification policy for DLQ retry directory when running in regular mode.
+* **dlqGcsPubSubSubscription**: The Pub/Sub subscription being used in a Cloud Storage notification policy for DLQ retry directory when running in regular mode.
 The name should be in the format of projects/<project-id>/subscriptions/<subscription-name>.
 When set, the deadLetterQueueDirectory and dlqRetryMinutes are ignored.
-* **skipDirectoryName** : Records skipped from reverse replication are written to this directory.
+* **skipDirectoryName**: Records skipped from reverse replication are written to this directory.
 Default directory name is skip.
-* **maxShardConnections** : This will come from shard file eventually.
+* **maxShardConnections**: This will come from shard file eventually.
 Defaults to: 10000.
-* **deadLetterQueueDirectory** : The file path used when storing the error queue output.
+* **deadLetterQueueDirectory**: The file path used when storing the error queue output.
 The default file path is a directory under the Dataflow job's temp location.
-* **dlqMaxRetryCount** : The max number of times temporary errors can be retried through DLQ.
+* **dlqMaxRetryCount**: The max number of times temporary errors can be retried through DLQ.
 Defaults to 500.
-* **runMode** : This is the run mode type, whether regular or with retryDLQ.
-Default is regular.retryDLQ is used to retry the severe DLQ records only.
+* **runMode**: This is the run mode type, whether regular or with retryDLQ.Default is regular. retryDLQ is used to retry the severe DLQ records only.
-* **dlqRetryMinutes** : The number of minutes between dead letter queue retries.
+* **dlqRetryMinutes**: The number of minutes between dead letter queue retries.
 Defaults to 10.